vvscode/docs/docs/mms/xml-service/sinch-mms-mo-postbacks.md

 title: "Sinch MMS MO Postbacks"
 excerpt: ""
 ---

-[block:callout]
-{
-  "type": "info",
+> **Note**
+>
-  "body": "MO MMS functionality is limited to Verizon, Sprint and T-Mobile initially.
-MO MMS for AT\\&T will be supported shortly after commercial launch.", "title": "Note"
+> MO MMS functionality is limited to Verizon, Sprint and T-Mobile initially.
+MO MMS for AT\&T will be supported shortly after commercial launch.
-}
-[/block]

 The MMS MO postback API notifies you that a customer has replied to your message, or interacted to one of your keywords.

 ## MMS MO Information